bellycard/napa/README.md

 Napa includes a number of Rack middlewares that can be enabled to add functionality to your project.

 ### Authentication
 The Authentication middleware will add a simple header based authentication layer to all requests.
-This is just looking for a header of `'Password' = 'Your Password'`.
+This is just looking for a header of `'Passwords' = 'Your Password'`.
 The passwords are defined in the `.env` file.
 You can allow multiple passwords by supplying a comma separated list.
 For example:

-`HEADER_PASSWORDS='password1,password2'`
+`ALLOWED_HEADER_PASSWORDS='password1,password2'`

 If your application doesn't require authentication, you can simply remove the middleware.